London to Lisbon

 The route will be presented completely by the form of a tulip road book with no plotting required, so from the moment you leave the start line at Brooklands you’ll be spiralling into a journey of the unknown.

 The days will vary in length with some early finishes allowing crews to enjoy the surroundings of a comfortable Hotel where possible and there will be some longer more challenging days as we venture South.
 The social side of the event is of key importance so some days will use different forms of seeding to allow crews to mix with other like-minded car enthusiasts.
 The Pyrenees will be a major highlight for many as the roads wind up and over the mountains that divide France and Spain.

 Regularity sections will be included each day and will vary in length.
 There will also be a number of tests during the event to keep those competitors with a heavy right foot content.

 Not a HPM (HERO Premier Member)

 Join today for £145 per annum and save on your Entry Fee

 A busy day getting ready for the off, Scrutineering, signing on, novice briefing and crew briefing.
 A free evening to socialise.

-Two tests follow the 10am start at Brooklands Museum before the event heads south to Portsmouth Ferry port, via a couple of Regularities and a Tea Halt, before boarding Brittany Ferries over night sailing to the picturesque French port of St Malo.
+An opening test follows the 11am start at Brooklands Museum before the event heads south to Portsmouth Ferry port, via three Regularities and an Afternoon Tea Halt near Winchester, before boarding Brittany Ferries over night sailing to the picturesque French port of St Malo.